obule/wonderq/README.md

 This simple implementaion of Amazon SQS uses an array as the data structure of choice to enqueue and dequeue jobs.
 This implementation comes with some bottle necks which might add limitations that will prevent the production readiness of the application.
 Some of the problems and potential solutions/additions are discussed below.

-- Data structure used: Using an array is efficient for just local use but it can quickly become a problem when the application grow in size.
+- Data structure used: Using an array is efficient for just local use but it can quickly become a problem when the application grows in size.
 Such growth can lead to the array been memory intensive to the server, thereby making job retrieval and dequeing slow.
 - Using arrays can be ephemeral, meaning when the server reloads, we will loose all the data stored in it.
 Using a solution like MySQL to persist the information will go a long way in maintaing data intergrity accross the system.
-- The current application currently runs on a single server, I think running it on multiple server while keeping on datastore(Redis/Database) will improve speed of the application.
+- The current application currently runs on a single server, I think running it on multiple server while keeping one datastore(Redis/Database) will improve speed of the application.
 - All the data in the current application are stored in an array.
 No provision is made to take care of redundancy.
 If the server crashes, we will loose all the jobs in the queue.
-I will suggest replicating the data accross multiple nodes to account for system failure will solve the issue of system failure.
+I will suggest replicating the data accross multiple nodes to account for system failure.

 ## Author